 Walk around Wynyard Quarter and you’ll see evidence of its past everywhere you look.

-Changes to the way fuel was supplied to Auckland meant much of the land was no longer required for bulk fuel storage, freeing it up for progressive revitalisation.
-In 2005 Ports of Auckland developed a unique Western Reclamation vision and concept to transform the area into a harbourside community in stages over the next 25 years.
+Changes to the way fuel was supplied to Tamaki Makaurau / Auckland meant that much of the land was no longer required for bulk fuel storage, freeing it up for progressive revitalisation.
+In 2005, Ports of Auckland developed a unique Western Reclamation vision and concept to transform the area into a harbourside community in stages over the next 25 years.